margotwagner/my-website-academic/content/ski/brighton.md

 ---

 # Brighton
-*About coming soon*
-- Big cottonwood canyon
-- First in Utah and one of first in US  1936 with rope tow
-- “no-frills” resoirt
-- Mostly locals
-- Extensive backcountry access with single ride lift ticket
-- Wasatch
-- Connected to solitude
-- Many pros start here
+Brighton, along with Solitude, is in the Wasatch Range of the Rockies in Big Cottonwood Canyon.
+It boasts a long history as the first ski resort in Utah and one of the first in the US, opening in 1936 with a rope tow.
+It’s considered a “no-frills” resort and acts as such, with standard parking, limited food options, and many brown bag lunch spots.
+Offering a single ride lift ticket option, Brighton also opens up to extensive backcountry access.
+Though it still counts as a full day, it is connected to Solitude via the SolBright run, which is relatively new and definitely not for beginners.
+Brighton offers a lot in the way of park riding from small to extra-large features, so a lot of pros got their start here.
+It is also one of the few resorts offering night skiing.

 *Review coming soon*